-This article orginially appeared in Asia Palm Oil magazine.
+This article originally appeared in Asia Palm Oil magazine.
 Posted with permission.

 Last year, Asia Palm Oil magazine asked me to discuss U.S. Borax and how we help the palm oil industry with our boron fertilizer products.
 Here is the Q&A:

-As a leading supplier of borates, briefly share with us U.S. Borax’s, history and milestones in this industry.
+As a leading supplier of borates, briefly share how U.S. Borax is advancing the oil palm industry.

 U.S. Borax traces its roots to California’s Death Valley, where borate deposits were discovered in 1872.
 The first 20 mule team hauled borax 165 miles through Death Valley in 1883.
 Fully loaded with two ore wagons and a 1,200-gallon water wagon, the rig weighed 36.5 tons.
 Though the expansion of railways led to the 20 mule team’s retirement, the team has lived on for more than a century as a trademark for U.S. Borax.